Out and about in public

 Collar and tag

-It’s up to you whether or not you put your telephone number on the tag as well, but we recommend you add your mobile number so you can be contacted at any time should your dog go missing.
+It’s up to you whether or not you put your telephone number on the collar or tag as well, but we recommend you add your mobile number so you can be contacted at any time should your dog go missing.

 Law: Control of Dogs Order 1992